-(I can’t afford either of those brands, so I stick to thrifting which a lot of people do here)posted over 4 years ago
+(I can’t afford either of those brands, so I stick to thrifting which a lot of people do here)posted almost 8 years ago

 I think the difference is that Topshop sells a designed item whereas brands like Abercrombie and Hollister rely upon branding and advertising to justify their prices.
-I don’t think anyone is against spending money (this entire site is probably testament to that), but I think they see a difference between paying for a silhouette and paying for a logo.posted over 4 years ago
+I don’t think anyone is against spending money (this entire site is probably testament to that), but I think they see a difference between paying for a silhouette and paying for a logo.posted almost 8 years ago

 There is virtually no design behind the products at Hollister, Abercrombie, etc. I mean, there’s a few nicer tops (that’ll cost you, oh about $50 on average) but they’re always the same year after year (even season after season, with slight modifications.
 Now I’m not saying you have to be ultra-trendy, but at least come up with something new!
 I’d much rather splurge at Topshop or Urban than one of those stores, but I don’t have much money so I can’t.

 The only store in that category I go in sometimes is American Eagle.
 If you look past the logo tees and hoodies, you can find some nice basics for cheap if they’re on sale (frequently are).

 But Uggs, don’t get me started… I think they’re ugly, even if they are basic.
 I’ve hated them ever since the first time I saw them.
 But what annoys me is when people go around saying they love animals, yet they wear the skin and fur of sheep on their feet.
 What?
 It’s not because they’re mainstream, it’s because they’re hideous.

 Sorry, I was ranting.
 I apologize!posted almost 8 years ago

 Agreed with geekbonchic.
 I don’t believe in paying for a moose/seagull stitched to the bottom of a top/jeans.posted almost 8 years ago